idossha/TI-CSC_loader/README.md

 docker ps
 ```

-5. Load toolbox
+5. Load toolbox by calling `compose_loader.sh`.

 ---

 ### Tips

 - **Automatic Screenshots:**
+  Experimental.
 If you wish to enable automatic screenshots in the main scripts, simply uncomment the relevant lines in the script files.

 - **Clearing Previous Outputs:**
   Before re-executing analysis or optimization, it is highly recommended to clear or remove previous outputs to avoid conflicts.